mercycheps/mercycheps/README.md

 - 👋 Hi, I’m @mercycheps
-- 👀 I’m interested in ...software endineering
+- 👀 I’m interested in ...software engineering
 - 🌱 I’m currently learning ...to code
 - 💞️ I’m looking to collaborate on ...building apps
 - 📫 How to reach me ...maritimmercy8@gmail.com